 Live Wires of Modernism

 Around 1750 Western movements for democratic revolution gave rise to the concept of the avant-garde, personified by Courbet around 1850.
 He was an important artist in the Paris Commune and painter of the erotically notorious Origin of the World.
-Thoroughly political, he was part of the committee who pulled down Paris' Vendome Column, a symbol of imperialism, and paid for his idealism by imprisonment.
-As the industrial age gathered force in the nineteenth century, the machine ideology heavily imposed itself on the psyche and subjectivity of the people, and instigated the oppositions of modern movements in art, opposition which continue to have ideological, psychological, political, and aesthetic dimensions.
+Thoroughly political, he was part of the committee who pulled down Paris's Vendome Column, a symbol of imperialism, and paid for his idealism by imprisonment.
+As the industrial age gathered force in the nineteenth century, the machine ideology heavily imposed itself on the psyche and subjectivity of the people, and instigated the oppositions of modern movements in art, oppositions which continue to have ideological, psychological, political, and aesthetic dimensions.

-Violently contentious positions have defined art ever since the 1980s explosive expansion of art sales.
+Violently contentious positions have defined art ever since the 1980s explosive expansion of the art market and its sales.
 The early days of Modernism were radical in their aesthetics and were notable for an intensity of feeling, originality of expression, and psychological penetration.
 Different qualities of taste still exist, complicated by masses of commercially manufactured culture, social movements that proclaim their aesthetics by fiat, and nihilistic, anti-art branches of art.
 The high culture of modernism is currently overshadowed by billionaires with their predilection for kitsch, the spectacular, and easy to consume.

 In extreme contrast the wabi sabi aesthetic was uncovered by Koren from living in Japan, a rustic idea of beauty that emerged from the Buddhist worldview.
 Wabi sabi visuals include the incomplete, irregular, and contradictory.
 This quality directs attention inward to psyche, a perspective that prefers the bent, twisted, wrinkled, earthy, tactile, awkward, or dim enabling the eye and mind to adjust its perception to the ambiguous, mysterious, and symbolic.
 It can pare things down to a poetic essence, but is never sterile.